sahailee/ai_ghostwriter/README.md

 # ai_ghostwriter
 Generate lyrics with a model trained on a famous artist lyrics

-This is the code of the webapp, url here.
+This is the code of the webapp, url will be placed here.

 In order to make this I used Flask to run the backend and generate text from the machine learning models.